Gozargah/gozargah.github.io/marzban/en/docs/marzban-script.md

 marzban core-update
 ```
 ::: tip Tip
-By entering the above command, only the last five versions of the `Xray` core will be displayed.
+By entering the above command, only the last `10` versions of the `Xray` core will be displayed.
 If you intend to use a specific version of the `Xray` core, you need to enter the letter `m` and then enter your desired version as shown below
 ```
 v1.8.24
 ```